SteveBarnett/Remixing/_thinking/zen/awakening-to-zen.md

 - Koans are Zen's method of demonstrating truth directly without recourse to logic or reason.
 - More often that not, such questions [about what Zen is, about what a Zen person does] are a dodge, a subterfuge to avoid facing up to one's own life problems.
 - [You have everything you need to save yourself.
-Why, the, don't you do so and stop engaging in speculations?]
+Why, then, don't you do so and stop engaging in speculations?]
-- The average person is perpetually weaving ideas and embroidering notionsn *about* what they see or hears.
+- The average person is perpetually weaving ideas and embroidering notions *about* what they see or hears.
 - Basho: "How fortunate the person who sees a flash of lightning and does not think 'How brief life is!'"
 - **With each mental judgement or colouration the viewer or hearer is being take farther and farther away from the object itself, the experience itself, so their knowledge becomes correspondingly weaker and more distant and limited.**
 - Every explanation, no matter how subtle, is but looking from a single side at something that has infinite dimensions.